dkperf/exbtbms/README.md

 ## Installation

-To make this project go, download 5 files and compile.(not even a make file).
+To create the binary, download 5 files and compile.(not even a make file).

     btlib.c
     btlib.h